mikepthomas/projects/_posts/printer-voron-2.4.md

 | ~Omron D2F-01L Micro Switch~       | ~1~      |

 > [!CAUTION]
-> These parts are not required as I will be installing the `ChaoticLab CNC Tap`.
+> These parts are not required as I will be installing the [ChaoticLab CNC Tap][Tap].

 ### :negative_squared_cross_mark: X/Y Endstop